A Marriage Proposal

-In this story, Chobukov and Lomov know each other closely.

 Plot synopsis

 Ivan Vassilevitch Lomov, a long-time neighbour of Stepan Stepanovitch Chubukov, has come to propose marriage to Chubukov's 25-year-old daughter, Natalya Stepanovna.
 After he has asked and received joyful permission to marry Natalya, she is invited into the room, and he tries to convey to her the proposal.
-Lomov is a hypochondriac, and, while trying to make clear his reasons for being there, he gets into an argument with Natalia about The Oxen Meadows, a disputed piece of land between their respective properties, which results in him having "palpitations" and numbness in his leg.
-After her father notices they are arguing, he joins in, and then sends Ivan out of the house.
+Lomov is a hypochondriac (worry about illness, palpitations in this case), and, while trying to make clear his reasons for being there, he gets into an argument with Natalia about The Oxen Meadows, a disputed piece of land between their respective properties, which results in him having "palpitations" and numbness in his leg.
+After her father noticed they were arguing, he joins in, and then sends Ivan out of the house.
 While Stepan rants about Lomov, he expresses his shock that "this fool dares to make you (Natalya) a proposal of marriage!"
-Natalya then realizes that Lomov wanted to marry her and immediately starts into hysterics, begging for her father to bring him back.
+Natalya then realizes that Lomov wanted to marry her and immediately starts into hysterics (ungovernable emotional excess), begging for her father to bring him back.
 He does, and Natalia and Ivan get into a second big argument, this time about the superiority of their respective hunting dogs, Guess and Squeezer.
 Ivan collapses from his exhaustion over arguing, and father and daughter fear he's dead, sending them into another round of hysterics.
 However, after a few minutes he regains consciousness, and Chubukov all but forces him and his daughter to accept the proposal with a kiss.
-Immediately following the kiss, the couple gets into another argument over their dogs while Chubukov tries to calm them and offers Champagne.
+Immediately following the kiss, the couple gets into another argument over their dogs while Chubukov tries to calm them and offers champagne.